Jacob Marries Rachel and

 Love in Christ

-about receiving the love and life-changing
+more about the love and life-changing experience of

-experience of Jesus Christ, please take a moment to
+Jesus Christ, please take a moment to

 Read Today's Passage